+91-932-003-6777 info@indicure.com

 Fellowship of the American College of Cardiology

-He is an interventional cardiologist with an impressive 16 years of post-DM expertise and has conducted over 20,000 procedures.
-His work focuses on difficult coronary treatments such as Primary angioplasty (with thrombosuction devices, IABP, and other techniques), Bifurcation lesions, Chronic complete occlusions, and Left Main lesions.
-Cutting balloons, angiosculpt, IVUS, Rotablation, and other supplementary devices are among his specialties.
+He is an interventional cardiologist with 16 years of post-DM expertise and has conducted over 20,000 procedures.
+His work focuses on treatments such as Primary Cardiac Catheterization, Bifurcation lesions, Chronic complete occlusions, and Left Main lesions.
+Cutting balloons, angiosculpt, IVUS, Rotablation among other specialties.

 Best Cardiac Hospitals in India